-- The individual name, that is the Subject of the certificate, must present at a face-to-face meeting with the RA or authorized RA representative and submit a hand-signed subscriber agreement. - The individual name, that is the Subject of the certificate, is verified to a reasonable level of assurance against an original valid government issued ID such as passport, driver's license, or photo ID card. - If the Applicant's address is included in the Certificate, then address is verified against a valid utility bill or bank/credit card statement which shows the physical address. - Individual has demonstrated control of the email address that is to be included in the certificate.
+- The individual name, that is the Subject of the certificate, must present at a face-to-face meeting with the RA or authorized RA representative and submit a hand-signed subscriber agreement. - The individual name, that is the Subject of the certificate, is verified to a reasonable level of assurance against an original valid government issued ID such as passport, driver's license, or photo ID card. - If the Applicant's address is included in the Certificate, then address is verified against a valid utility bill or bank/credit card statement which shows the physical address.

+• Individual has demonstrated control of the email address that is to be included in the certificate, as described in Section 3.2.3.1.